MahendraShaji/MahendraShaji.github.io/_posts/2017-05-19-project-about-data-science.md

 I have scrapped the data and made a CSV file from it for further use in the project.

 Part1:
-I have selected the salary prediction as a classification problem and from the known data, created a new feature to tell whether its a high paying salary or low paying and set the limit as 115,000 after analysing the existing data.
+I have selected the salary prediction as a classification problem and from the known data, created a new feature to tell me whether it is a high paying job or low paying and set the limit as 115,000 after analysing the existing data.
 I have used Logistic Regression, then with a grid search selected "l2" penalty or Ridge as a feature selection.
-With Ridge feature selection used Logistic Regression.
-Then I tried another model Decision Tree as classifier so that I can confirm or upgrade my model.
-From these 2 models found the key skills/ Buzz words and the features that affect mostly to the salary.
+With ridge feature selection, I used Logistic regression.
+Then I tried another another model decision tree as classifier so that I could confirm or upgrade my model.
+From these two models, I found the key skills/buzz words and features that mostly affected the salary.

 Part2:

 I have implemented 2 models to predict whether the job is in relation to Data Scientist/Analyst from JD.
-I have used a pipeline to implement those models and used count vectorization as one main way for predictions.
+I have used a pipeline to implement those models and used count vectorization as one of the main tools for predictions.
 I have implemented Naive Bayes method and Logistic regression to predict the title.
-Have done a proper stop word implementation to get a better prediction and it worked well in this case.
+I have done a proper stop word implementation to get a better prediction and it worked well in this case.

 <img src="https://mahendrashaji.github.io/assets/media/industry.png">
 Above figure shows the mean salary towards each industry